 Travel & Early Work

 I was fortunate, more so than anyone really deserves.
-I developed iPhone apps very early on during college and had an immediate way to sustain my lifestyle after graduation.
+I developed iPhone apps very early on during college and had an immediate way to sustain my lifestyle after graduation, despite the recession.
 As a computer programmer who could comfortably work on backend and front-end code, I was able to do contract-based projects from the road and earn a stable income.

 The Life by Experimentation blog became a way for me to share my attempts to learn foreign languages, survive cheaply on the road, and otherwise have fun.
 It was my engineering/analytical mind, turned towards self-optimization.
 I really enjoyed writing it, and slowly the reader numbers began to creep up.